Accomplishments achieved to date

 - Worked with SMPH leadership to generate a list of priorities.

-- With the Office of Basic Research, Biotechnology and Graduate Studies, developed white papers for each priority.
+- With the Office of Basic Research, Biotechnology and Graduate Studies, developed white papers for each priority and a website that highlights the school’s transformative research.

 Action item 2: Collaborate with UW Foundation to connect SMPH principal investigators and training programs with foundations having interests and goals that align with PI research interests.